 What’s important to remember is there are no wrong answers; you are not receiving a grade and you cannot pass or fail.
 The results of the assessment are not a judgment on who you are as a person or a reflection of what you are capable of achieving in your career and other areas of your life.

-There are many, many personality assessments available, but we’ll take a look at two of the most common in order to give you an idea of what to expect:
+There are many personality assessments available, but we’ll take a look at five most common ones.

 The MBTI is intended to assess how you work, learn, and communicate by measuring preferences regarding four primary factors:

 - How we make decisions